A worker checks a solar installation on a roof in Santiago de Chile.

 Peru: Cooperation in action Dialogue processes – a key climate policy instrument Internal link

-In order to facilitate a multi-stakeholder approach to climate policymaking, Peru fosters dialogue with a diverse range of interest groups and particularly encourages participation by indigenous peoples and regional authorities.
-The results of these dialogues provide input for the key decisions that inform Peru’s climate strategy.
+In order to facilitate a multi-stakeholder approach to climate policymaking, Peru fosters dialogue with a diverse range of interest groups and particularly encourages participation by Indigenous Peoples and regional stakeholders.
+The results of these dialogues provide input for the key decisions that inform Peru's climate strategy.

 King Talal Dam outflow in Jordan